ImplFerris/pico-pico/src/adc/index.md

 One of the most important characteristics of an ADC is its resolution, which determines how finely it can divide the analog input range into discrete digital values.
 Resolution is typically expressed in bits, such as 8-bit, 10-bit, or 12-bit.
 The number of bits decides how many different values the ADC can produce.

-An 8-bit ADC divides its input voltage range into 256 distinct levels(2^8).
-A 10-bit ADC provides 1,024 levels(2^10), and a 12-bit ADC offers 4,096 levels(2^12).
+An 8-bit ADC divides its input voltage range into 256 distinct levels (2<sup>8</sup>).
+A 10-bit ADC provides 1,024 levels (2<sup>10</sup>), and a 12-bit ADC offers 4,096 levels(2<sup>12</sup>).
 As you can see, each additional bit doubles the number of levels, significantly improving precision.
 The more bits your ADC has, the smaller the voltage differences it can distinguish.

 ### Example